NateEag/cmdline.py/readme.rst

           print 'Foo is even!'

   if __name__ == '__main__':
       app.run()

-There is tentative support for optional args.
+There is also tentative support for optional args.
 This was inspired by git, but I wonder if it is a misfeature.
 It's easy to use - the App.command decorator accepts a list of ``opt_args``.

 There are some examples that served as a sort of ad-hoc test suite while I was getting things to the current state - they are ``hello.py`` and